tmikeschu/career-development-curriculum/prework/pd_prework.md

 ### Directions:
 For the activities listed below, **please create a gist on GitHub to capture your reflections for each of these 3 parts.
 When you're finished, email your gist to Allison at [allison@turing.io](mailto:allison@turing.io)**

+1. One tool we'll be using for your professional development at Turing is the [StrengthsFinder assessment] -- link to research -- Unlike other assessments, one of the hallmarks of StrengthsFinder is that it focuses solely on what you're already doing well in order to understand how to capitalize on those strengths.
+You'll take this assessment in the first week of Module One, but ....

+   * Approximate reading time: ____ minutes
+   * After reading, answer the following questions in a reflection (4-6 sentences):
+      * What do you feel are your top strengths?
+How do you know?

 1. Read through this post from Red Pill Programming to get a sense of the different mindsets you'll want to consider in your new career: [The Software Engineer Framework: 8 Ways to Become a Better Software Engineer](http://redpillprogramming.com/software-engineer-framework/).

    * Approximate reading time: 15 minutes
    * After reading, please write a reflection (4-6 sentences) on your takeaways from the post.

-2. Mentioned in the first reading, the idea of a strong checklist is the focus in the second reading.
+2. Organization is paramount to success both at Turing and in a career as a programmer, and there are many ways to stay organized.
+In this activity, you'll explore one such system, which is the system of utilizing a strong checklist.
 Read through and/or listen to this [interview](http://www.npr.org/templates/story/story.php?storyId=122226184) with Atul Gawande (author of the [Checklist Manifesto](https://www.amazon.com/Checklist-Manifesto-How-Things-Right/dp/0312430000)).
 It includes an excerpt from his book, which is optional reading.

    * Approximate reading time (including the excerpt from the book, which is optional): 22 minutes
    * After reading, consider the idea of checklists.
 Write a reflection (4-6 sentences) on the benefits of a checklist and how an organizational system such as a checklist might help you first as a student and later as a full-time developer.